A baby was declared dead at birth and taken to the morgue

 “I can’t explain what happened.
 Only that God has performed a miracle,” Veron said.

-Meirino said it was the first time he had witnessed an incident like this, but that a nearly identical thing happened in Israel in 2008.
+Both Sabatinelli and Meirino said it was the first time they had witnessed an incident like this, but that a nearly identical thing happened in Israel in 2008.

 In that case, a baby was found alive in a morgue refrigerator after having been declared dead.